 Be careful not to spill gasoline.
 Clean gasoline from painted surfaces as soon as possible.
 See "Cleaning the Outside of Your Vehicle" in the Index.

-When you put the cap back on, turn it to the right until you hear a clicking noise.
+When you put the cap back on, turn it to the right until you hear at least three clicks.
+Make sure you fully install the cap.
+The diagnostic system can determine if the fuel cap has been left off or improperly installed.
+This would allow fuel to evaporate into the atmosphere.
+See "Malfunction Indicator Lamp" in the Index.